 In 1215, garrisoned by rebel barons, the castle endured an epic siege by King John.
 Having first undermined the outer wall, John used the fat of 40 pigs to fire a mine under the keep, bringing its southern corner crashing down.
 Even then the defenders held on, until they were eventually starved out after resisting for two months.

-Rebuilt under Henry III and Edward I, the castle remained as a viable fortress until the sixteenth century.
+Rebuilt under Henry III and Edward I, the castle remained as a viable fortress until the 16th century.

 Rochester Castle is managed by Medway Council - visit their website for the castle which also includes information about volunteering opportunities.